artonge/FLAP/CONTRIBUTING.md

 ---

 You can take a look at the tasks board [here](https://gitlab.com/groups/flap-box/-/boards).

+You can also take a look at [feature & roadmap](https://gitlab.com/flap-box/flap/-/blob/master/FEATURES.md).

 You can also open an issue explaining the modification you would like to make and I will happily help you through the process.

 FLAP is a composition of docker services, `nginx`, `postgresql`, `sogo`, etc, orchestrated by docker-compose.

+Most of the heavy lifting is done by the [`flapctl` CLI tool](https://gitlab.com/flap-box/flap/-/tree/master/system/cli).

 ### Cloning